csu-hci-projects/FA24-ReyesJ/README.md

 ### Levels
 - **Main Menu**: Sets the intiail tone of the game and introduces the monster (Viewable in the background at a distance).
 Using a Camera Actor viewpoint, I used the 'Set View Target with Blend' function to set a specific viewable area in the main menu level for the player.
 This allowed me to add detail to the main menu level that wouldv'e been impossible if I relied soley on the Main menu's UI blueprint alone.
 - **Level One**: Game setting is a forest that the player must traverse during a full moon, relying soley on their flashlight to see the monsters.
-- **Level Two**: Game setting is deep within an ancient cave that contains an underground ravine that homes a large nest of monsters.
+- **Level Two**: Game setting is deep within a cave that contains an underground ravine that homes a large nest of monsters.
 Player must traverse the ravine carefully or else they face falling into the ravine with not nearly enough ammo to eliminate the targets.

 ### Pickups & Controls
 - **Ammo**: The starting ammo and the ammount of ammo given by ammo pickups varies between the two levels based on the number of targets.